Best July Astrophotography Targets: Deep-Sky Objects to Capture This Month

 - Constellation: Hercules

-Best star clusters to see in July
+Best Star Clusters to See and Photograph in July

 Star clusters are groups of stars that formed together and remain gravitationally bound.
 They come in two types: open clusters, which are loose and young, and globular clusters, which are dense, ancient stellar spheres.

-Star clusters are among the easiest deep-sky objects to observe, with many visible through binoculars or even to the naked eye.
+Star clusters are among the easiest deep-sky objects to observe, with many visible through binoculars or even with the naked eye.
 They're great for beginners.
 Clusters are also forgiving astrophotography targets – they don't require long exposures or special filters, and they reveal beautiful fields of pinpoint stars.

 Butterfly Cluster